xiph/awcy/README.md

 Running your own local copy of the website
 ===
-To run a local copy, you will need to install node.js on your computer, create a configuration file called `config.json`, and a `secret_key` file which houses a password.
-The configuration file contains only one setting right now, which is the IRC channel that the AWCY bot will join.
-The password allows run submission to awcy.
-Awcy will run with any password.
+To run a local copy, you will need a copy of node and npm.

+First, run the `./setup.sh` script.
+It will create directories needed for AWCY to run.

+Next, create a configuration file called `config.json`.

 Here is an example config.json: